Economy of Portugal: Energy

-The Serpa solar power plant, one of the largest facilities of this type in the world.
+Solar power plant in Lagos, Algarve.

 Since the late 1990s, when wind power was virtually nonexistent in Portugal, the country has become the 6th producer of this kind of renewable energy.
 Along with the traditional Hydroelectric energy, the Portuguese companies, including the biggest one in the country – EDP – and with the support of the government have heavily invested in new kinds of renewable energy, from then on.
 In 2010, 52% of the energy produced in Portugal was renewable.

 In 2013, 61.7% of the energy produced was renewable, including 30.4% hydroelectric, 24.1% from wind, 5.2% from biomass, 0.9% solar energy and 1.1% from other renewable energy sources, particularly geothermical energy in the Azores.
 Thanks to this energetic strategy, during 2013 Portugal had reduced to only 5% the energy that it imports.
 Fossil fuels are still the source of 38.3% or the energy produced, but the trend is to diminish.
 In 2013, the increase in the production of clean energy helped to save 806 million Euros in the imports of fossil fuels and CO_{2} emission licenses.

 In May 2016, Portugal became the second country in the world to be able to have all its energy consumption fully covered by renewable energy alone, for four consecutive days.
+For the whole year of 2025, 68% of all electricity consumption was produced by renewable energy, reaching a record 37 TWh (Terawatt-hours), mostly supplied by solar energy which had a 25% increase.

 In the 1970s, the country abandoned the plan to install nuclear plants and opted not to invest in nuclear power, so there are no such plants in Portugal.